Advanced Vocab Words - Set 8 Flashcards

 69

-# Which vocabulary word means the following? adj. stubborn and defiant of authority ## Footnote *Hint: starts with "r"*
+# Name the vocab term: adj. stubborn and defiant of authority ## Footnote *Hint: starts with "r"*

 recalcitrant ## Footnote synonyms: disobedient, resistant, rebellious, obstinate, uncooperative The _recalcitrant_ student refused to follow the school rules.